abpframework/abp/docs/en/Community-Articles/2024-06-27-how-to-use-Aspire-with-ABP-framework/How to use Aspire with ABP framework.md

 **Disclaimer-II:** ABP and .NET Aspire may not be fully compatible in some respects.
 This article aims to explain how these two technologies can be used together in the simplest way possible, even if they are not fully compatible.
 ## Add .NET Aspire

-After creating the solution, run the following commands in `src` folder of solution to add .NET Aspire:
+After creating the solution, run the following commands in the `src` folder of your solution to add .NET Aspire:

 ```bash
 // Adding AppHost